 Grant received a Bachelor of Architecture from the University of Notre Dame and a Master in Business Administration from The McDonough School of Business at Georgetown University.
 Grant is a registered architect, licensed to practice in Washington, DC, and currently serves on the Board of Directors of the District of Columbia Building Industry Association (DCBIA).

-Lynn’s accomplishments in the real estate industry resulted in her election in 2015 to a two-year term as President of the prestigious DC Building Industry Association (DCBIA), the first woman ever to hold that post.
+Lynn’s accomplishments in the real estate industry resulted in her election in 2015 as the President of the prestigious DC Building Industry Association (DCBIA), the first woman ever to hold that post.
 In 2016, Lynn was elected to the Board of Directors of Eagle Bank, a publicly traded company based in Bethesda, MD.
 She holds Board seats with Johns Hopkins University and University of Miami.
 She served as Mayor Muriel Bowser’s finance campaign chair resulting in her successful 2018 reelection.
 Lynn was recently honored with the CREW annual Woman of Impact Award for 2019.
-She has a post graduate certificate from Harvard Business School, an MBA from Johns Hopkins University and a BS from Virginia Commonwealth University.
+She has a post graduate certificate from Harvard Business School, an MBA from Johns Hopkins University, and a BS from Virginia Commonwealth University.

 David has worked in the Washington, DC real estate market since 2004 and brings a well-rounded approach to project management and execution.
 Having led various asset management, property management, development and general contracting teams, Mr. Yampolsky understands the challenges and decisive decisions required to execute a successful real estate project through a holistic lens.
 His project experience represents a wide range of assets, from boutique multifamily renovations to larger mixed-use developments.
 Mr. Yampolsky received a Bachelor of Arts from Dickinson College.